Bibliotheca Chemica Curiosa

 is a collection of alchemical texts first published in Latin, in Geneva, 1702 by Chouet, edited by Jean-Jacques Manget.

 Content

-It is a two-volume work, each has more than 900 pages and contains 143 texts in total, which makes it one of the most comprehensive collections of alchemical texts in addition to the Theatrum Chemicum.
+It is a two-volume work, each volume containing more than 900 pages and a total of 143 texts, making it one of the most comprehensive collections of alchemical writings, alongside the Theatrum Chemicum.

 Sources used

 It is based on reprints of older publications, such as Theatrum Chemicum and Theatrum Chemicum Britannicum.

 Full title

 The full Latin title page, including the editor's name: